lavary/php-pdftk/draft.md

 In this method, first we need to check if the file has been generated because we might need to download the file without saving it.
 After making sure that everything is set, we can send the file's content to output buffer using PHP's `readfile()` function.

 And that is all there is to it!
-Our PDFWriter class is ready to use now.
-You can get the full code on [GitHub]()
+Our pdfForm class is ready to use now.
+You can get the full code on [GitHub](https://github.com/lavary/pdf-form)

 ### Putting the Class Into Action